-Instead of counting any user who performs an action once as an active user, you can generate an Addiction report that tracks user activity in a specific timeframe.
-As a result you can analyze any seasonal changes in your users’ addiction levels, and get a more actionable measurement.
+Instead of counting any user who performs an action once as an active user, you can generate a Frequency report that tracks user activity in a specific timeframe.
+As a result you can analyze any seasonal changes in your users’ frequency levels, and get a more actionable measurement.

-The image below is an Addiction report.
-It shows that while the number of DAUs didn’t grow too much between December and January, the number of App Opens doubled, which is more actionable information.
+The image below is a Frequency report.
+It shows that while the number of DAUs didn’t grow too much between December and January, the number of App Opens increased, which is more actionable information.

 Build Engaged User Bases

-To learn which acquisition source provides users who send the most messages, you could build an Addiction report with the event “Message Sent” and segment by the “Acquisition Source” property.
+To learn which acquisition source provides users who send the most messages, you could build a Frequency report with the event “Active User” and breakdown by the “App Version” property.

-In this case, you can compare the segments, and see that users who came from Twitter ads are more engaged than those who came from Bing, which is a better acquisition source for engaged users than Facebook or Reddit.
+In this case, you can compare the segments, and see that users who have "App Version" 3 are more engaged than those who have "App Version" undefined, 2, and 1.